mdekstrand/cs533-web/syllabus.md

 assignment.
 Other Tuesdays will be for more extended discussion and application exercises depending on where we are in the semester.

+In-class work will contribute to your grade.

+One final note on classes: taking care of our health, individually and as a class, is top priority.
+While I aim for every class to be a meaningful, can't-miss learning experience, I also want us to have a general expectation that if we're ill, we stay home, both to recover ourselves and to protect our colleagues' health.
+I've designed the grading policies to help with this (see [Coronavirus](#coronavirus)), but if we need to further adjust to accommodate the semester's health demands, we will.
+If you need to miss class, I encourage you to phone in and have a teammate put you on speakerphone during your team's activities, if you are feeling well enough; this will allow you to contribute to the team quiz and work.

 ### Quizzes

-There will be a short weekly quiz in Canvas, due Wednesday night, on the readings and videos.
-The lowest 5 quizzes will be dropped.
-I will clearly indicate in each week's module page and in the quiz which of the readings and videos are required before the quiz.
-The purpose of these quizzes is to help make sure you are prepared for Tuesday's activity.
+There is a short weekly **individual quiz** in Canvas, due before class on Thursday (at 8AM, so I can look at results before class), on the readings and videos.
+The purpose of these quizzes is to help make sure you are prepared for applying the material, and to give both you and I early and frequent checks on your understanding.

+In class on Thursdays, we will take the **team quiz**, which will usually be the same or very similar as the individual quiz.
+This is an opportunity to refine your understanding of the material and collaboratively fill in gaps you may have missed.
+Individual and team quizzes are weighted equally in your final grade.

+For both individual and team quizzes, only the 10 highest scores will contribute to your grade.

 ### Assignments